MRtrix3/mrtrix3/docs/getting_started/commands/warpconvert.rst

 Description
 -----------

 convert between different representations of a non-linear warp.
 A deformation field is defined as an image where each voxel defines the corresponding position in the other image (in scanner space coordinates).
-A displacement field stores the displacements(in mm) to the other image from the each voxel's position (in scanner space).
-The warp file is the 5D format output from mrregister, which contains linear transforms, warps and their inverses that map each image to a midway space.
+A displacement field stores the displacements (in mm) to the other image from the each voxel's position (in scanner space).
+The warpfull file is the 5D format output from mrregister -nl_warp_full, which contains linear transforms, warps and their inverses that map each image to a midway space.

 Options
 -------

 -  **-type choice** the conversion type required.
-Valid choices are: deformation2displacement, displacement2deformation, warp2deformation, warp2displacement (Default: deformation2displacement)
+Valid choices are: deformation2displacement, displacement2deformation, warpfull2deformation, warpfull2displacement (Default: deformation2displacement)

--  **-template image** define a template image when converting a 5Dwarp file (which is defined in the midway space between image 1 & 2).
+-  **-template image** define a template image when converting a warpfull file (which is defined on a grid in the midway space between image 1 & 2).
 For example to generate the deformation field that maps image1 to image2, then supply image2 as the template image

--  **-midway_space** to be used only with 5Dwarp2deformation and 5Dwarp2displacement conversion types.
-The output will only contain the non-linear warp to map an input image to the midway space (defined by the 5D warp grid).
-If a linear transform exists in the 5Dwarp file header then it will be composed and included in the output.
+-  **-midway_space** to be used only with warpfull2deformation and warpfull2displacement conversion types.
+The output will only contain the non-linear warp to map an input image to the midway space (defined by the warpfull grid).
+If a linear transform exists in the warpfull file header then it will be composed and included in the output.

--  **-from image** to be used only with 5Dwarp2deformation and 5Dwarp2displacement conversion types.
+-  **-from image** to be used only with warpfull2deformation and warpfull2displacement conversion types.
 Used to define the direction of the desired output field.Use -from 1 to obtain the image1->image2 field and from 2 for image2->image1.
 Can be used in combination with the -midway_space option to produce a field that only maps to midway space.

 Standard options
 ^^^^^^^^^^^^^^^^